 The credit risk strategy sets the material aspects of Aareal Bank's credit risk management and policies.
-It is divided into the Group credit risk strategy and individual sub-strategies (lending policies), defining the type of new business the bank wishes to generate with respect to various markets and types of business.

-The organisational structure and workflows tailored towards credit risk management as well as the implemented procedures used for measuring, managing and monitoring risk exposure are described in detail in the Annual Report.1) The Annual Report also includes descriptions of strategies and processes used to monitor the current effectiveness of the measures taken for risk protection and risk mitigation.
+The Bank's credit risk strategy comprises the Group credit risk strategy (as a general guideline) plus individual sub-strategies called Lending Policies.
+Given the hierarchical structure of the credit risk strategy, the Group Credit Risk Strategy overrides individual sub-strategies.
+These rules serve as a guideline for generating new business.
+The organisational structure and workflows tailored towards credit risk management as well as the implemented procedures used for measuring, managing and monitoring risk exposure are described in detail in the Annual Report1).
+The Annual Report also includes descriptions of strategies and processes used to monitor the current effectiveness of the measures taken for risk protection and risk mitigation.